browneyedsoul/remnote-plugins/README.md

 ### Please check the [Custom CSS Tutorial](https://forum.remnote.io/t/what-is-custom-css-and-how-do-i-use-it/1231) first

+### The Standard Way
+- Click the css file and copy the text.

 ### The Simpler Way
-1. Copy the CSSs started with `@import` down below
+- Copy the CSSs started with `@import` down below

+↓

-2. Go back to your Knowledge Base.
+Go back to your Knowledge Base.
 And then, Paste the clipboard into the Custom CSS power-up page Code Block in which the language button adjusted to CSS.

-3. Then, Your Custom CSS will always be up to date.
+(The latter way makes Your Custom CSS will always be up to date.)

 > PS: All the latest snippets are optimized for `Modern Dark Theme`